cowboysdude/MMM-NOAA/README.md

-# Astrology
+# MMM-NOAA
-Horoscopes for daily, weekly, monthly or yearly!
-For the MagicMirror2
+Weather for your mirror

 Instructions: